AshwinDisa/AshwinDisa.github.io/_projects/project91.md

 Implemented an end-to end pipeline for Structure from Motion to reconstruct a 3D scene from a set of images and simultaneously obtain the camera poses of the monocular camera with respect to the given scene.
 Steps involved Feature Matching and Outlier rejection using RANSAC, Estimating Fundamental using epipolar constraint and Essential Matrix, Estimate Camera Pose and Cheirality condition using Triangulation, PnP and Bundle Adjustment.
-Reconstructed the same scene using COLMAP.

 <br/><img src='/images/sfm.png' width='600'/>"